codeafix/orgnetsim/srvr/README.md

 Deletes the specified simulation

 ### `POST /api/simulation/{sim_id}/generate`
-Generates a hierarchical network to be simulated.
+Generates a hierarchical network to be simulated in an existing simulation.
+There should be no existing steps within the simulation otherwise this request will fail.
+Returns the created first step that contains the generated network and the initial color results for the generated network.

 ### `POST /api/simulation/{sim_id}/run`
 Runs the simulation for a specified number of steps, each step runs a specified number of